meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 ![pcb-powe_parts_details3.jpg](_figures/pcb-powe_parts_details3.jpg)

-The bottom/copper side of the assembled module is captured bellow.
+The bottom/copper side of the assembled module, is captured bellow.

 ![pcb-powe_parts_copper.jpg](_figures/pcb-powe_parts_copper.jpg)

-The assembled module with its counterpart are captured by the following photos.
+The assembled module with its counterpart, are captured by the following photos.

 ![pcb-powe_parts_assembled.jpg](_figures/pcb-powe_parts_assembled.jpg)

 ![pcb-powe_parts_assembled2.jpg](_figures/pcb-powe_parts_assembled2.jpg)

-After the functionality of the board has been verified, the copper side of the PCB is shielded using hot glue to prevent corrosion and improve its longevity.
+After the functionality of the board has been verified, the copper side of the PCB can / is shielded using hot glue to prevent corrosion and improve its longevity.

-The schematics and source files to manufacture part 1. using a regular CNC equipped with a drill, is located within the following folder :
+The schematics and source files to manufacture part 1. using a regular CNC equipped with a drill, are located within the following folder :

 - pcb\PCB.CNC.power

-More specifically the folder, documents the procedure for exporting and transforming the Rhino diagrams into two SVG files and consequently to two NC instructions files enhanced using two JavaScript applications.
+More specifically. the folder documents the procedures for exporting and transforming the Rhino diagrams into two SVG files and consequently to two NC instructions files, enhanced using two custom JavaScript applications.

 - PCB.CNC.power\readme.md

 The PCB board is developed in two phases.
-The first phase handles the drilling, using a drill bit specifically for this purpose.
-In the second phase the drill bit is changed into one appropriate for curving the copper of the PCB.
+The first phase handles the drilling, using a drill bit appropriate for drilling.
+In the second phase, the drill bit is changed into one appropriate for curving the copper of the PCB.

-Within the folder, the following respective files encode the related movements to be performed.
+Within the folder, the following respective files encode the related movements to be followed by the CNC.

 - 1.drill.svg
 - 2.curve.svg

 The SVGs are converted into CNC instructions using the open source [laserGRBL](https://lasergrbl.com/) software.
-Consequently using the following JavaScript applications developed, the NC files are enhanced to incorporate Z axis movements based on the continuity and coordinates of the schematics and the scope of the instructions (drilling or routing).
+Consequently, using the following JavaScript applications developed, the NC files are enhanced to incorporate Z axis movements based on the continuity and coordinates of the schematics and the scope of the instructions (drilling or routing).

 - LineRoutesToHoles.html
 - LineRoutesToWire.html

-The end instructions to reproduce the board are the :
+The end instructions to reproduce the board, are the :

 - 1.drill.normalised.enhanced.nc
 - 2.curve.normalised.enhanced.nc

-The first pattern indicating the paths visiting each drill to make and the second pattern indicating the curves to route are illustrated by the following figure.
+The first pattern indicating the paths visiting each hole to make and the second pattern indicating the curves to route, are illustrated by the following figure.

 ![pcb-power_NC.png](_figures/pcb-power_NC.png)

 The top non conductive cover of the PCB is enriched with a diagram printed in photographic paper, glued and punctured using a needle.
-The related PDF containing more than one diagram to cover nine pcb, is stored in the following folder:
+The related PDF containing more than one diagram to cover nine pcb, is stored in the following folder :

 -  PCB.PRINT.Stickers\motors_hub_driver-sticker-pcb-power.pdf